 Content marketing is an important component of a business’s marketing plan because today’s buyers love to consume content… especially content that is informative, entertaining and timely.
-A component of the Google My Business profile that local businesses should take advantage of is the posts feature.
+A component of the Google Business Profile that local businesses should take advantage of is the posts feature.
 With posts, you can:

 - Share your latest blog article or case study

 - Draw attention to a discount or special offer